How much does a room addition cost in the Bay Area?

 +

 Yes.
-We are based in Pleasant Hill and serve all of Contra Costa County and the broader East Bay including Walnut Creek, Concord, Lafayette, Orinda, Danville, Alamo, Martinez, Moraga, Clayton, Brentwood, Antioch, Oakland, San Ramon, Dublin, Pleasanton, Livermore, and Discovery Bay.
+We are based in Pleasant Hill and serve all East Bay communities including Walnut Creek, Concord, Lafayette, Orinda, Danville, Alamo, Martinez, Moraga, Clayton, Brentwood, Antioch, Oakland, San Ramon, Dublin, Pleasanton, Livermore, and Discovery Bay.
 Each city has its own building department with its own timelines and local amendments to California Building Code.
 Wolf is familiar with all of them.